Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to

 Er – sort oh.
 You see, Galileo had to be careful because Grassi had Jesuit support, and any ties to clergy could put Galileo in an unwanted spotlight.
 Also, 1621 would see Pope Paul IV (another friend of Galileo) die and be succeeded by Gregory XV, who also has Jesuit connections.
-Furthermore, Cosino II, a high ranking member of the Florence family, died and was replaced by Ferdinand II, who was truly led by the Grand Duchess.
+Furthermore, Cosino II, the Grand Duke of the Florence family, died and was replaced by Ferdinand II, who was truly led by the Grand Duchess.
 And she was a big supporter of religion.
 Therefore, Galileo didn’t write the book as a direct response to Grassi, seeing as the climate was in flux around him.
 But he did get not lose all allies, for Gregory XV died not too long after becoming Pope and was replaced by Maffeo Barberni, the future Pope Urban VIII.
 He was an admirer of the arts and the sciences and also a friend of Galileo and on top of that wanted to revoke the Decree of 1616 that he had commentated on for Galileo’s sake.
 He reaffirms that Copernicanism isn’t a heresy but more of an unknown idea, an uncertainty, and so can be talked about so long as scripture isn’t superseded by said talk (Taylor 104-105, Brodrick 118).